Private, In-Home Tutoring in Burlington, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Burlington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Burlington, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Burlington Public Schools contain six schools and 3,700 students.
 There are four elementary schools with grades K-5, a middle school, and a high school.
 There is also an early childhood center for children aged three to five.
 Burlington Public Schools embrace the use of instructional technology in the curriculum.
 The district’s Educational Technology Team has created a blog that contains entries about what Burlington students and teachers are doing with technology.
 Entry topics include students’ interest in 3-D printing, Parent Tech Night, and the technology team’s App Explorer Challenge.